CLQuantizer/ezblog/docs/blog/Rust_memory/Rust_owner.md

 It is simple as that: the soul of the prey was returned and bound to s1 again.
 This resurrection is epic and deeply personal.

 You should always look for the Rust in other people.
 How is Rust talking to you?
 What does ownership mean to you?
 How can you realize yourself in Rust.
 Join our Rust reading group to get closer to Rust.
 We have free pizza afterwards as well.

+But heck, what about **thread**?
+Is a thread a function?
+A variable?
+What is a thread?
+In Java, it is an instance of the **[Thread](https://docs.oracle.com/en/java/javase/19/docs/api/java.base/java/lang/Thread.html)** class which implements the **[Runnable](https://docs.oracle.com/en/java/javase/19/docs/api/java.base/java/lang/Runnable.html)** interface